Is there an incandescent light bulb ban?

 Incandescent bulbs vs. CFLs

 Compact fluorescent lamps (CFLs) are one option to replace incandescent lamps.
-CFLs were the first lamps to really barge into the market and gain a foothold against incandescent light bulbs.
-They’ve always been much more energy efficient but have a handful of cons that most businesses and consumers like to weigh into their decision-making process.
+However, states are quickly taking steps to eliminate fluorescent products.
+CFLs were the first lamps to really barge into the market as an alternative to incandescent light bulbs.
+They’ve always been much more energy efficient but have a handful of cons that businesses and consumers should consider in the decision-making process.

 - CFLs contain mercury – a toxic metal which is bad for the environment and people.
 This means they must be recycled properly.